remix-run/remix/docs/api/remix.md

 ### `uploadHandler`

-The `uploadHandler` is the key to whole thing.
+The `uploadHandler` is the key to the whole thing.
 It's responsible for what happens to the file as it's being streamed from the client.
-You can save it disk, store it in memory, or act as a proxy to send it somewhere else (like a file storage provider).
+You can save it to disk, store it in memory, or act as a proxy to send it somewhere else (like a file storage provider).

 Remix has two utilities to create `uploadHandler`s for you: